poppinss/types/README.md

 ### `Prettify<T>`

-Prettifies the complex TypeScript types to a simplified type for better viewing experience.
+Prettifies the complex TypeScript types to a simplified type for a better viewing experience.
 For example:

 ```ts
 import type { Prettify } from '@poppinss/types'